The Bose Portable Speaker Is Excellent

 The bass is full.
 When placed 8 feet away, I can feel the bass through my feet.
 And a little through the sofa.
 I can feel it my stomach.
 Movies become emotional, bringing a tear to my eye at times.
 I thought that to get great bass, you need either a woofer or floorstanding speakers, but it’s amazing what this speaker can pull off, all on battery power.
 The rules of audio are being rewritten.

 I’ve never heard a speaker this small with such exceptional quality.
-I’ve listened to many portable speakers from Bose (SoundLink Max, SoundLink Flex 2, SoundLink Revolve+ II, SoundLink Micro), Sonos (Roam 1), JBL (Clip 4, Go 4, Flip 6, Charge 5 Wifi, Xtreme 3) and Sony (ULT 1, XB100) and Devaliet (Mania), and I’ve never heard a speaker with such exceptional quality as the Portable Speaker in its size.
+I’ve tested many portable speakers from Bose (SoundLink Max, SoundLink Flex 2, SoundLink Revolve+ II, SoundLink Micro), Sonos (Roam 1), JBL (Clip 4, Go 4, Flip 6, Charge 5 Wifi, Xtreme 3) and Sony (ULT 1, XB100) and Devaliet (Mania), and I’ve never heard a speaker with such exceptional quality as the Portable Speaker in its size.

 The only way I can make it sound bad is by comparing it to my tower speakers powered by a receiver, which take up a lot of space in my hall, involve multiple cables, required me to get a rack made from a carpenter, required installation, and cost me 1.7 lakh.
 The end result is a user-unfriendly system in comparison to the Portable Speaker.
 If you don’t have the patience for this, get a Portable Speaker.